 2501.* [ARCH 1404] Architectural Design Studio II (5).
 Prerequisite: admission to the professional program.
 Basic-Internal.
 Introducing design skills that are core and internal to architecture.
 Practical-drawing as inquiries/form/transformation/composition/spatial modulation.
 F.

 2502.* Architectural Design Studio III (5).
 Prerequisite: ARCH 2501.
 Basic-External.
 Introduces design skills that are external to architectural practice-drawing as inquiries and analysis, integration of building elements, site and program.
 S.

 3313.
 History of World Architecture III (3).
 Survey of the development of world architecture during the twentieth century.
 F. (Writing Intensive)

 3314.
 Contemporary Issues in Architecture (3).
-Contemporary issues in architectural theory and history utilizing precedents from early twentieth century to present.
+Contemporary issues in architectural theory and history utilizing precedents from early 20th century to present.
+May be repeated for credit.
 (Writing Intensive)

 3341.
 Digital Media II (3).
 Prerequisite: ARCH 1353.
 The use of 3-D computer graphics and modeling or design development with an emphasis on multimedia design presentations.
 F.